 Marketing, branding, and promotion

-- Make sure you’re optimising your shop for Etsy Search.
-You can read more about Search Engine Optimisation here.
+- Make sure you’re optimising your shop for Etsy search.
 Make sure to add your location so that your shop can be found in local searches.

 - Find a local craft fair or market where you can sell your goods.